 Connor Grooms is another digital nomad currently based in Medellín.
-Connor is the founder of baselang.com, which offers unlimited Spanish tutoring for US$99 a month.
+Connor is the founder of BaseLang.com, which offers unlimited Spanish tutoring for as little as US$149 a month.

 “For me,” Connor says, “a big perk of the digital nomad lifestyle is being able to live in a place like Medellín where so much of life can be automated.
 Living here, I can afford to pay someone to clean and someone else to cook for me, meaning my time really is my own.

 “An entrepreneur like me in California,” Connor continues, “could not afford to hire so much help.
 However, when so much help is available at such a low cost, it is so much easier to put your head down and focus.”

 Like attracts like, and, as more digital nomads flock to Medellín, Facebook Groups, Meetup events, and other social activities are popping up to provide a community for the new arrivals.